wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 ![How the implicit grant works]({{base_path}}/assets/img/references/grants/implicit-grant.png)

-1. The user visits the client application and requests for login through Asgardeo.
+1. The user visits the client application and requests for login through {{ product_name }}.
-2. The client application redirects the authorization request to Asgardeo.
+2. The client application redirects the authorization request to {{ product_name }}.
-3. Asgardeo prompts the user to enter credentials.
+3. {{ product_name }} prompts the user to enter credentials.
 4. The user enters the credentials.
-5. After successful authentication, Asgardeo sends the access token to the client application.
+5. After successful authentication, {{ product_name }} sends the access token to the client application.
 6. The client application can now request user information from the resource server by providing the access token.
 7. The resource server returns requested user information to the client application.